-Plummer Terriers are highly prized for their hunting abilities and although they are not recognised as a breed by The Kennel Club, these charming hard working dogs have found their way into the hearts and homes of many people both here in the UK and elsewhere in the world.
-They are relatively new to the dog world having been created by crossing Jack Russells, Fox Terriers, Beagles and Bull Terriers with the end result being a charming, alert, keen and loyal little dog that loves nothing better than to be out and about working with their owners.
+Plummer Terriers are highly prized for their hunting abilities and although they are not recognised as a breed by The Kennel Club these charming hard-working dogs have found their way into the hearts and homes of many people both here in the UK and elsewhere in the world.
+They are relatively new to the dog world having been created by crossing Jack Russells Fox Terriers Beagles and Bull Terriers with the end result being a charming alert keen and loyal little dog that loves nothing better than to be out and about working with their owners.

-In 1998, the Plummer Terrier Club of Great Britain was established.
-However, Plummer Terriers are still not recognised by The Kennel Club as a breed although they are gaining popularity not only as working dogs, but as companions and family pets too thanks to their charming looks and loyal, affectionate albeit feisty natures.
-However, anyone wishing to share their home with a Plummer would need to register their interest with breeders and agree to being put on a waiting list, but the wait is well worth it.
+In 1994 the Plummer Terrier Club of Great Britain was established.
+However Plummer Terriers are still not recognised by The Kennel Club as a breed (January 2018) although they are gaining popularity not only as working dogs but as companions and family pets too thanks to their charming looks and loyal affectionate albeit feisty natures.
+Although new to the scene Plummers have been carefully and selectively bred which as a result has achieved a breed that is true to type for several years.

-Height at the withers: Males 32 - 36 cm, Females 28 - 34 cm
+Height at the withers: Males 32 - 36 cm Females 28 - 34 cm

-Average weight: Males 5.5 - 7.5 kg, Females 5.5 - 7.5 kg
+Average weight: Males 5.5 - 7.5 kg Females 5.5 - 7.5 kg

-When it comes to their coat, Plummer Terriers have a short, tight and extremely waterproof coat which can be a variety of colour combinations including the following:
+When it comes to their coat Plummer Terriers have a short tight and extremely waterproof coat which can be a variety of colour combinations including the following:

 The Plummer Terrier was bred to be a working dog and there is nothing these dogs enjoy more than to be outside doing something.
-They are not only active and energetic, but they are very intelligent too.
-As such, they need to be kept busy mentally or boredom quickly sets in.
-They are best suited to people who live in the country and who lead active, outdoor lives.
+They are not only active and energetic but they are very intelligent too.
+As such they need to be kept busy mentally or boredom quickly sets in.
+They are best suited to people who live in the country and who lead active outdoor lives.
 They are not the best choice for first time owners because these little dogs need to be handled and trained by people who are familiar with the particular needs of these highly intelligent and high energy terriers.

 A Plummer Terrier is never happier than when they know their place in the pack and who they can look to for direction and guidance.
 If they don't know who is the alpha dog in a household they may quickly take on the role of a dominant dog which can make them harder to live with and handle.

 Plummer Terriers are very clever little dogs that need to be handled and trained by people who are familiar with the needs of this type of alert and keen working dog.
 They can be quite strong willed which can make training them a bit challenging.
 They need to know who is the alpha dog in a household for them to be truly well-rounded dogs.
-With this said, in the right hands and environment, a Plummer is quick to learn new things.
+With this said in the right hands and environment a Plummer is quick to learn new things.

-They excel at many canine sports which includes activities like flyball, agility and obedience because they thrive on the attention they are given during their training and the one-to-one contact they have with their owners when they are competing.
+They excel at many canine sports which includes activities like flyball agility and obedience because they thrive on the attention they are given during their training and the one-to-one contact they have with their owners when they are competing.
 The key to successfully training a Plummer Terrier is to make their training as interesting as possible and to avoid being too much repetition.
-It's also a good idea to keep training sessions that much shorter which helps keep a dog more focussed on what is being asked of them.
+It's also a good idea to keep training sessions that much shorter which helps keep a dog more focused on what is being asked of them.

 Plummer Terriers are known to be very good around children.
-However, because they can be a little excitable at times, it's best for any interaction between younger children and dogs to be well supervised by an adult to make sure playtime does not get too boisterous which could result in a toddler being knocked over and hurt.
+However because they can be a little excitable at times it's best for any interaction between younger children and dogs to be well supervised by an adult to make sure playtime does not get too boisterous which could result in a toddler being knocked over and hurt.